Day 0 — Prerequisites

 } Replace YOUR_USERNAME with your Mac username (run whoami to see it).
 Replace meg with the identity Thomas gave you.

-Quit and restart Claude Code.
-To verify the server is wired in, run Claude Code and ask it: “List the available Nexus-Council personas.”
+Run Claude Code and ask it: “List the available Nexus-Council personas.”
 If it returns a list (Brand Strategist, Conversion Copywriter, and so on), you’re done.

 When everything above is checked, move on to chapter 01.